awsdocs/amazon-cloudfront-developer-guide/doc_source/controlling-origin-requests.md

    ```
    aws cloudfront create-distribution --generate-cli-skeleton yaml-input > distribution.yaml
    ```
-**Note**
-The `yaml-input` option is available only in [version 2 of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
-With version 1 of the AWS CLI, you can generate an input file in JSON format\.
-For more information, see [Generating AWS CLI skeleton and input parameters from a JSON or YAML input file](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html) in the *AWS Command Line Interface User Guide*\.

 1. Open the file named `distribution.yaml` that you just created\.
 In the default cache behavior, in the `OriginRequestPolicyId` field, enter the origin request policy ID that you noted after creating the policy\.
 Continue editing the file to specify the distribution settings that you want, then save the file when finished\.